edxu96/RexNet/docs/PhD/outline.md

 - why simulation
   * utility theory is not used
   * analytical solution is hard
-  * heterogeneous agents have local information

 - objective, what are the questions to be answered?
-  * demonstrate the equilibrium quantity discovery process with sudden arrivals of new information
+  * demonstrate the quantity discovery process with sudden arrivals of new information
   * explore effect of different factors
   * demonstrate the cost allocation